 UNHCR’s annual report on global trends shows that as of the end of 2019, an unprecedented 79.5 million people have been displaced.
 This is the highest number of refugees, displaced persons and stateless people recorded by the Agency in its entire 70-year history.

-“The problem of relocation is extremely important for Ukraine, as a large number of people have been relocated due to the difficult situation in Crimea and Donbas.
+“The problem of internal displacement is extremely important for Ukraine, as a large number of people have been displaced due to the difficult situation in Crimea and Donbas.
 More than 1.4 million displaced persons: behind this figure is a human tragedy, suffering, and the pain of separation from family and friends,” said Pablo Mateu, UNHCR Representative in Ukraine.

 9 things you need to know about forced displacement: